-Dobbs County, created from Johnston in 1758 and named in honor of Governor Arthur Dobbs, was divided into Glasgow and Lenoir in 1791.
-Lenoir County was named in honor of William Lenoir, one of the heroes at the Battle of King's Mountain.
+Dobbs County, created from Johnston County in 1758 and named in honor of Royal Governor Arthur Dobbs, was divided into Glasgow County and Lenoir County in 1791.
+Lenoir County was named in honor of William Lenoir, one of the North Carolina heroes at the Battle of Kings Mountain, SC.
 When Kinston was established in 1762, it was in Dobbs County and was made the county seat of Dobbs County in 1764.
-When Dobbs County was abolished and split into Glasgow and Lenoir counties in 1791, Kinston was now in Lenoir County and it was designated the county seat, which it has retained ever since.
+When Dobbs County was abolished and split into Glasgow and Lenoir counties in 1791, Kinston was then in Lenoir County and it was designated the county seat, which it has retained ever since.

 The muddy waters of the Neuse River preserved the gunboat for nearly one hundred years.
 Private efforts to recover the ship began in 1961; but poor weather, lack of funds, and ownership controversies prevented the ship from being raised until 1963.
 A year later the hull was transported to the site where it now rests.

-For more information, Click Here to go to the North Carolina State's Historic Sites website about the CSS Neuse.
-Link is current as of August 2005.
+For more information, Click Here to go to a website about the CSS Neuse.
+Link is current as of December 2015.

 Your favr. of 30th ulto I received some 15 or 20 days ago which on account of my indisposition, I have been prevented from answering sooner.

 Though I feel reluctant to engage in that which I am so badly qualified to perform yet it affords me pleasure to comply with your request, particularly as you express an opinion that it may probably be rendered servicable to the public.

 With respect to the face of Lenoir County, it is generally level except near the river, (in some places) and on some of the creeks, which can by no means be called hilly, except as compared to the very level state of the rest of the county.